x-rojas-io/credit-card-fraud-detection/README.md

 ## 📊 Problem Statement

-### 🧠 Rethinking Fraud Detection: It’s Not About Accuracy — It’s About Prioritization Under Uncertainty
+### 🧠 Rethinking Fraud Detection: It’s Not About Accuracy It’s About Prioritization Under Uncertainty

-Most fraud detection systems fail—not because they lack data or computing power, but because they optimize for the wrong thing.
-In high-volume environments like credit card networks, the real challenge isn’t prediction, it’s prioritization.
+Most fraud detection systems fail not because they lack data or computing power, but because they optimize for the wrong thing.
+In high volume environments like credit card networks, the real challenge isn’t prediction, it’s prioritization.

 You’re not trying to classify every transaction perfectly.
-You’re trying to elevate the few critical cases where intervention actually matters—despite limited signal, overwhelming noise, and asymmetric cost.
+You’re trying to elevate the few critical cases where intervention actually matters despite limited signal, overwhelming noise, and asymmetric cost.

 ⸻